 As my old fiend Mr. Spock has been known to say from time to time, “Does not compute, Jim.”

-Happens all the time, folks, all the time.
-A couple years back I had the car in a local body shop and asked them to price me a set of boards, installed.
-The answer?
-The same, “go find them yourself”.
+A couple of years back I had the car in a local body shop and asked them to price me a set of running boards, installed.

 The Philippines can be a very hard place to spend your money.
 Frustrating at times.
-If spending money is fun, it is surely not “more fin in the Philippines”.
+If spending money is fun, it is surely not “more fun in the Philippines”.
 Are you sure you are up to it?